Kevin W. Larsen

 Additional course work at Westminster Theological Seminary

 Hebrew History & Literature I

 Dr. Larsen is a native of Nebraska.
 He attended Nebraska Christian College and earned a B.A. in Pastoral Ministries in 1991.
 He graduated from Cincinnati Bible Seminary in 1994 earning the M.A. in Biblical Studies and a M.Div.
 In the summer of 1994, he moved to Maryland where he taught for Lincoln Christian College – East Coast and ministered with the congregation at Jones Creek Christian Church in Baltimore.
 While living in Maryland, Dr. Larsen also completed his Ph.D. studies at The Catholic University of America in 2002.
 His dissertation was entitled: “Do You See Anything?”
 (Mark 8:23): Seeing and Understanding Jesus.
 A Literary and Theological Study of Mark 8:22-9:13.
 He came to serve MACU in the summer of 2005 as Professor of New Testament and Director of Institutional Research and Effectiveness.
 On July 1, 2007, Dr. Larsen assumed the role of Vice President for Academic Affairs at MACU.

-When not reading or writing, you can find Kevin learning to do handy-man tasks around the house or making plans for his next international trip (past missions trips include the Philippines, Ukraine, Pakistan, India, China, Poland, Austria, Czech Republic, France, Moldova, Brazil, Zambia, Nicaragua, and Indonesia).
+When Dr. Larsen was growing up he swam competitively, year around.
+His first jobs in high school and then in college were to teach swim lessons and be a lifeguard.
+In junior high and high school he was a member of the band – playing flute for concert season and the mellophone for marching band.
+Today, when not reading or writing, you can find him learning to do handy-man tasks around the house or making plans for his next international trip (past missions trips include the Philippines, Ukraine, Pakistan, India, China, Poland, Austria, Czech Republic, France, Moldova, Brazil, Zambia, Nicaragua, and Indonesia).